ansince1975/MyRetail/README.md

 # MyRetail Case Study

-This MyRetail Case Study service is a Spring Boot application to expose REST APIs to GET and PUT Product Details in a NoSql Database
+This MyRetail Case Study service is a Spring Boot application to expose REST APIs to GET product details from a target redsky endpoint and NoSql DB and PUT Product pricing in a NoSql Database

-## To Make it work end to end
+## How to use this service?

-Please do the following
+Please follow the instructions below.
+What is needed?

+Java Major Version : 1.8
+IDE : IntelliJ Idea
+NoSql Database : Cassandra
+To Test : Postman

 ## Install Cassandra

-I have used Mac OS to demonstrate this application.
+I have used Mac OS laptop to demonstrate this application.
-Please follow the steps below to being up a single node Cassandra instance.
+Please follow the steps below to bring up a single node Cassandra instance.
+(Mac OS)

 1. Open Terminal and run the following command
 ```command